Express an interest

 Entry requirements

-a) Individuals seeking admission to the Professional Diploma in Financial Services will have at least 3 years’ experience in a Retail Banking role, have completed a 30 ECTS Special Purpose Award/s at Level 7 NFQ e.g. Professional Diploma in Financial Advice and completed one of IOB's specialist Special Purpose Awards (min 10 ECTS) at Level 8 from IOB's suite of specialist programmes.
+• 3 years’ experience in a retail banking role, have completed a 30 ECTS Special Purpose Award/s at Level 7 NFQ (e.g. Professional Diploma in Financial Advice) and have completed one of IOB's Specialist Special Purpose Awards (min 10 ECTS) at Level 8 from IOB's suite of specialist programmes.

-b) Admission will also be considered from individuals who possess an Honours Degree (min Hons.
+• Have an honours Degree (min Hons.
 2.2 Level 8 NFQ) with at least three years’ experience in a Banking role, and have completed one of IOB's specialist Special Purpose Awards at Level 8 (Min.
 10 ECTS) from IOB's suite of specialist programmes.

 Professional Body Membership